-- The sequence of child development. - The different areas of development e.g. physical, intellectual, emotional and social. - The factors that affect child development including background, health and welfare, immediate and wider environment, cultural, social and economic influences. - Different types of observations and how they are used to assess development.
+- Sequence of development. - The different areas of development, e.g. physical, intellectual, language, emotional and social. - Factors that affect a child's development to include: background, health and welfare, immediate and wider environment, cultural, social and economic influences. - How observations are used to assess development.